Suredbits/slate/source/index.html.md

 ## Crypto Futures Testnet API

 Currently, we offer the trading pair `BTCUSD` data for free across all available exchanges.

+## Historical Prices Data API

+All data is currently available on both mainnet and testnet.

 ## NFL Testnet API